 Using code to explicitly check the type of an object is strongly discouraged in Python since it defeats the benefit that dynamic typing provides - flexibility which allows functions to potentially operate correctly with objects of more than one type.

-in allows optional annotations to be added to dynamic variables creating statically typed variables.
+Gradual typing in Python allows optional annotations to be added to dynamic variables creating statically typed variables.
 This lets Python programs contain both dynamic variables, while adding the error-checking benefits of static variables.
-Python tools provide static type checkers such as PyCharm, mypy, and pytype that assis users in avoiding the misuse of declared types in Python.
+Python tools provide static type checkers such as PyCharm, mypy, and pytype that assist users in avoiding the misuse of declared types in Python.

 6.2.2 Guidance to language users

-Follow the guidance of TR 24772-1 clause 6.3.5
+Follow the guidance contained in TR 24772-1 clause 6.3.5

 Use static type checkers to detect typing errors